 “The Autism Society of Alberta would like to introduce the Indigenous Relations Circle.
 Rooted in respect, the circles’ goals are to bring together diverse perspectives on the experiences of Indigenous peoples and autism in Alberta.
 The circle is a central concept to Indigenous peoples across Turtle Island and the Indigenous Relations Circle will listen, learn, share, connect and advocate for Indigenous autistic people and families.”

-– Grant Bruno, Chair
+– Dr. Grant Bruno, Chair

 Members

-Dr. Grant Bruno - Chair
+Grant Bruno

-Dr. Pearl Yellow Old Woman-Healy
+Pearl Yellow Old Woman-Healy

 Dr. Pearl Yellow Old Woman-Healy is a member of the Siksika Nation and is a mother of an adult child with Autism.
 She is a PhD graduate of the Community Health Sciences Program specializing in Community Rehabilitation and Disability Studies from the University of Calgary.
 Pearl was the graduate representative for the AIM-HI Network that provides mentorship for Indigenous scholars to pursue and build capacity in health research.
 Her community-based research focused on Siksikaitsitapi informed health and wellness for Siksika children with disabilities.
 Her recent accomplishments, life experiences, advocacy work and community engagement have influenced her leadership skills and demonstrate her passion in building relationships, fostering connections, and deepening understandings that will enhance culturally competent health care for Indigenous children.